The additivity of the $\rho$-invariant and periodicity in topological surgery: Introduction

 Suppose now that we have structures $h_0 \co N_0 \to M$ and $h_1 \co N_1 \to M$ representing two elements in $\sS (M)$.
 Unless $[h_1] = [{\rm id}] + x$ for some $x \in L_{2d}(\pi)$, a geometric description of the structure $[h_0] + [h_1]$ in terms of $[h_0]$ and $[h_1]$ is not known at present.
 Thus it is not a-priori clear how to relate $r$-coboundaries for $N_0$ and $N_1$ and one sees that the additivity of the function $\wt \rho$ from Theorem \ref{formula:reduced-rho} is not obvious.

 On the other hand, the situation becomes much simpler if we replace the closed manifold $M$ by $M \times D^l$ for some $l \geq 1$ as we now describe.
 The rel boundary structure set of $M \times D^l$, $\sS_\del(M \times D^{l})$, consists of equivalence classes of homotopy equivalences of manifolds with boundary $h \co (N,\del) \to (M \times D^l,\del)$, such that the restriction to the boundary is a homeomorphism $\del h \co \del N \cong M \times S^{l-1}$.
-The equivalence relation is given by $h$-cobordism of pairs in the source.
+The equivalence relation is given by $h$-cobordism of pairs in the source where the h-cobordism over $\del N$ is trivial.
 For $l \geq 1$ there is a geometrically defined group structure using ``stacking'' which is easy to understand: see Definition \ref{defn:stacking}.
 Suppose that $n+l = \dim (M) + l = 2d-1$.
 Then following \cite{Madsen-Rothenberg-II(1989)}, we define the rel boundary reduced $\rho$-invariant

 The reference maps are left out of the notation.
 Notice that $N \cup_{\del h} (M \times D^l)$ is a closed oriented $(2d-1)$-dimensional manifold and so the formula makes sense.
 Using a certain generalised connected sum operation we prove \begin{prop} Let $M$ be a closed oriented topological manifold of dimension $n$ with a reference map $\lambda (M) \co M \ra BG$ for a finite group $G$, and let $n+l = 2d-1 \geq 5$.
 Then the map